code4lib/code-of-conduct/code_of_conduct.md

     channel, such as `#general` or `#code4libcon`.
 You may also private message a known member of the Community Support Squad; their names and Slack handles will be posted on the aforementioned publicly-accessible website(s).

     If you are in the code4lib Discord server, contact anyone who is assigned the `@community_support_volunteers` role.
 Those who are designated that role will have a green highlighted user name.
 For those who may not be able to see the color, you will know if someone is a community support volunteer by clicking on their name/profile and `@community_support_volunteers` will be listed under roles.
 On the desktop Discord client you can see a list of those in this role in the upper right corner.

-    If you are on the [listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB), you're in a free-for-all for public messages; however, the listserv does have a maintainer, [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).
-    In addition, there are [Community Support Volunteers](css_volunteers.md) whom you are welcome to involve.
+    The [code4lib listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB) is maintained by [Eric Lease Morgan](http://www3.nd.edu/~emorgan/).
+Our [Community Support Volunteers](css_volunteers.md) monitor its messages and may be contacted [via email](mailto:c4lcommunitysupport@googlegroups.com).

 3. Wider community response to Incident:

     If the incident doesn't pass the first step (discussion reveals offense was unintentional, apologies offered and accepted, public note or community is informed of resolution), then there's not much the community can do at this point since the incident was resolved without outside intervention.

     If incident results in corrective action, the community should support